Meet Steve Martin, Legacy Trail's 'rocket scientist'

 Martin’s math has been vital in helping the Legacy Trail’s evolution, both to capture dollars and to bring awareness.

-“If we’re not counted,” said Sharon Donovan, North Port coordinator for Friends of the Legacy Trail, “then we don’t count.”
+“If we’re not counted, then we don't count,” said Sharon Donovan, North Port coordinator for Friends of the Legacy Trail.

 In a short span, the Legacy Trail has attracted a loyal following.
 On a random weekday, for instance, bike riders, walkers and runners swish past Steve Martin showing the newest trail tracker.
 It is a device capturing body heat images of those passing it.
 Because not everyone travels the whole length of Legacy Trail, Martin’s math works an accurate average of daily users.